savonet/liquidsoap/doc/content/server.md

 our own secure access would require a constant care about possible security issues.

-Rather than doing our own home-made secure acces, we believe that our users should be able to define their own secure access to the command server, taking advantage of a mainstream authentication mechanism, for instance HTTP or SSH login.
+Rather than doing our own home-made secure access, we believe that our users should be able to define their own secure access to the command server, taking advantage of a mainstream authentication mechanism, for instance HTTP or SSH login.
 In order to give an example of this approach, we show here how to create